feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 of the reference up to the cut-off value.
 The test dataframe contains all other observations.
 - If the cut-off value is defined as a list, the split is done in a slightly different way.
-The base contains all observations for which the reference is part of the list.
+The base dataframe contains all observations for which the reference is part of the list.
 The test dataframe contains all other observations.

 Then for each feature in scope: